strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.11.1 =
 * BUG: Fixed issue introduced in 1.8.11 where the pmpro_default_level custom field was being ignored at checkout.
+* BUG: Fixed bugs in DB calls made for the compatibility checks for various gateways.
+* BUG: Now sending a FREQUENCY parameter for PayPal Payflow orders.

 = 1.8.11 =
 * BUG: Fixed URL used when checking for addon updates.